mtfront/mtfront/content/posts/2025-08/3-blaugust.md

 I'm 椒盐豆豉 (she/her) or Mt.
 Front.
 I'm a blogger, podcaster, pixel art learner, beginner runner, causual birder, hobby collector and software engineer.

-I started to write blog 20 years ago when the first wave of blog boom came to China (when I was in middle school).
+I started writing blogs 20 years ago when the first wave of blog boom came to China (when I was in middle school).
 Throughout the years the platforms I wrote on went bankrupt, or became too censored or misogynistic.
-As many fellow Chinese, I became an internet exile, [wandering around platforms]({{< relref "/posts/2023-archive/2020-10-29-hello-world-its-me-again" >}}).
-Eventually I started this blog of my own.
+As many fellow Chinese, I became an internet exile, wandering around different content/social platforms.
+Eventually [I started this blog of my own]({{< relref "/posts/2023-archive/2020-10-29-hello-world-its-me-again" >}}).

 I'm currently located in Seattle, USA, working remotely as a software engineer.
 Throughout my career I've worked for big tech, small startup and unicorn company.
-I'd say software engineer is merely a day job that puts food on my table and programming or progressing in career ladder is never my passion.
+I'd say software engineer is merely a day job that puts food on my table.
+Programming or progressing in career ladder are never my passion.
 I dream about retiring from this career everyday, though as a day job it pays well, isn't too stressful and is flexible enough to let me work remotely.
 So I stick to it, for now.

 ## So... what do I mean by hobby collector?
 I like to collect hobbies.
-I espeicially enjoy trying new things and write blogs about them.
+I espeicially enjoy trying new things and writing blogs about them.
 A lot of my blogs are actually [product reviews]({{< relref "/tags/消费主义陷阱/" >}}).
 And of course, 'things' also include experiences, include but not limited to [traveling]({{< relref "/tags/travel" >}}), [wellness]({{< relref "/tags/wellness/" >}}), side hustle and other random stuff.

-One of my proudest hobbies I started is [pixel art]({{< relref "/tags/pixelart/" >}}).
+One of my proudest hobbies I picked up is [pixel art]({{< relref "/tags/pixelart/" >}}).
 I did a [100-day project]({{< relref "/posts/2023-archive/2020-08-09-100-days-of-pixel-art" >}}) and have been kept drawing every now and then in past 5 years.
 For example I draw my current profile pic: {{< emoji "http://localhost:1313/public/dino.gif" >}}

 {{< columns >}}
 ![](https://media.douchi.space/douchi/media_attachments/files/110/456/270/837/230/169/original/2c351c634b413454.png)